Efemache/Mercenaries-Farm-bot/README.md

 > **Warning**:
-> Blizzard pushed the last major update for Mercenary mode (February 14, 2023) and it was well supported by MFB (even in community version in 2023, April).
+> Blizzard pushed the last major update for Mercenary mode (February 14, 2023) and it was well supported by MFB (even in community version) until April, 2023.
 > So I decided to no longer maintain it (no more update).
 > At the end of May, Blizzard pushed an Hearthstone update which doesn't work anymore with this bot.
-> If you liked the bot, you can send a [tip](#if-you-want-to-support-or-thank-us)

 # Purpose
 The purpose of this bot is to automatically pass the bounty levels to level up your mercenaries, win somes coins and complete campfire tasks.

 There is a [```main```](https://github.com/Efemache/Mercenaries-Farm-bot) branch to use daily.
-[```dev2```](https://github.com/Efemache/Mercenaries-Farm-bot/tree/dev2) branch is used for Pull Request (PR) only.
-Tags are not used anymore (last one is 0.8.3 and is deprecated); instead, download and use main branch.
+Tags are not used anymore; instead, download and use main branch.

 > **Note**:
 > Up to "March of the Lich King" expansion (and Mini-set "Returns to Naxxramas") release, MFB works to complete a lot of campfire tasks and somes bounties.